SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 | network connectivity (materialization) | | T (if on node) | T/P | T | P (T if lucky) | T/P | T |
 | floating IP | P (if on disk) | T (if on node) | T/P | T | P (T if lucky) | T/P | T |

-For some cases, this only results in temporary unavailabilities and cloud infrastructures usually have certain mechanisms in place to avoid data loss, like redundancy in storage backends and databases.
+For some cases, this only results in temporary unavailability and cloud infrastructures usually have certain mechanisms in place to avoid data loss, like redundancy in storage backends and databases.
 So some of these outages are easier to mitigate than others.
 A possible way to classify the failure cases into levels considering the matrix of impact would be, to classify the failure cases from small to big ones.
-The following table shows such a classification, the occurance probability of a failure case of each class and what resources with user data might be affected.
+The following table shows such a classification, the occurrence probability of a failure case of each class and what resources with user data might be affected.

 :::caution